Aspen Medical: Fiji

-The Lautoka Hospital and Ba Sub-acute Hospital, serving Fiji's Western Division, collectively offer 400 inpatient beds for approximately 365,000 people.
-Services encompass general medicine, surgery, comprehensive maternity services outpatient care, intensive care, coronary care, neonatal intensive care unit (NICU), paediatric intensive care unit (PICU), emergency services, pharmacy, pathology, and radiography.

-Under Aspen Medical's management, new services include cardiothoracic surgery, expanded critical care services and oncology, digital medical imaging and pathology, along with enhanced diabetes services.
-Notable additions involve open-heart surgeries, advanced imaging modalities like CT and MRI and upgraded facilities for diabetes management and mammography.
+In 2019, Aspen Medical entered into a 23-year public-private partnership with the Fijian Government to manage Lautoka Hospital and Ba Hospital on the north-west of Fiji's main island.

+Aspen Medical commenced the first permanent cardiac surgery service in Fiji at Lautoka Hospital in 2022.
 In January 2024, day surgeries recommenced at Ba Hospital after a one-year hiatus attributed largely to staffing challenges.
+A new cardiac catheterisation laboratory, MRI suite and an expanded emergency department were opened at Lautoka Hospital in July 2025 as part of a FJ$11 million investment.

+In October 2025, Ba Hospital was accredited by Joint Commission International.

 Indonesia

 Sanusa Medika Hospitals, a joint venture majority-owned by Aspen Medical and Dr Andrew Rochford's Docta Pty Limited, began construction of a 200-bed hospital in Depok, West Java in June 2023.
 The hospital is the first of a planned 23 hospitals and 650 community clinics by the joint venture, which also includes Indonesian state-owned enterprise PT Jasa Sarana, which has a 10% stake in the joint venture company.

 Designed by Emerald Hospital Design, a joint venture between Deerns Groep B.V., Dutch Health Architects B.V. and PT Teamworx Indonesia, the Aspen Medical International Hospital Depok is expected to cost between A$60 million and A$75 million to build.
-The hospital is expected to open in 2025 and will include International Institute for Diabetes, in addition to housing centers for nephrology, hypertension and endocrinology.
+Building work began in 2024 on the 24,000 square foot facility.